mosen/salt-osx/README.md

 (TODO) Display password hints y/n
 (TODO) Display language input selection y/n

-## munki tools ##

-Although munki tools more or less takes care of itself, there are a few preferences you may want to control (even outside of your deployment/bootstrap).

-Get and set the Client Identifier

-    munki.cid
-    munki.set_cid MyClientIdentifier

 ## plist ##

 The plist module is designed to modify or create property list files anywhere on the filesystem.